DanDo385/solidity-edu/01-datatypes-and-storage/README.md

 - Extracting ABIs for frontend integration
 - Verifying contract sizes

-All tests in `test/DatatypesStorage.t.sol` should pass.
+**What to expect**:
+- Initially, tests will fail because the contract and tests aren't implemented yet
+- As you implement the contract, more tests will pass
+- As you complete the test suite, all tests should pass
+- Use `-vvv` flag to see detailed error messages when tests fail

-### Task 6: Test Your Deployment Script
+### Task 7: Test Your Deployment Script

 **⚠️ IMPORTANT: This project runs on LOCAL ANVIL ONLY**